laramatics/container/README.md

 ## Folder Structure

-Although folder structure is self-explanatory, description is as below:
+Although folder structure is self-explanatory, description is below:

 ```
 .